Diocese of Peoria: 1930 to 1990

-After Dunn died in 1929, Pope Pius XI replaced him in 1930 with Joseph Schlarman.
+After Dunn died in 1929, Pope Pius XI replaced him in 1930 with Joseph Schlarman from the Diocese of Belleville.
 In 1951, he died after 20 years as bishop of Peoria.
 Auxiliary Bishop William Cousins of Chicago was the next bishop of the diocese, named by Pope Pius XII in 1952.
 During his tenure as bishop, Cousins established five new parishes and six new grade schools.
 Pope John XXIII named Cousins as archbishop of the Archdiocese of Milwaukee in 1958.

 To replace Cousins, Pope John XXIII appointed Bishop John Franz from the Diocese of Dodge City in 1959.
-Franz created 17 new grade schools, two new high schools, one Newman Center, four new parishes, four missions, and elevate eight missions to parish status.
-He retired in 1971 and Pope Paul VI named Edward O'Rourke to replace Franz.
+Franz led initiatives to create 17 new grade schools, two new high schools, one Newman Center, four new parishes, four missions, and elevate eight missions to parish status.
+He retired in 1971 and Pope Paul VI named Edward O'Rourke of Peoria to replace Franz.

 O'Rourke sold the episcopal residence on Glen Oak Avenue in Peoria and moved to a one-bedroom brick ranch house near St. Mary's Cathedral, donating the money to the diocesan fund for retired priests.
 He established the first diocesan pastoral council in 1974.
-That same year he established he replaced the old system of six deaneries by dividing the diocese into fifteen vicariates.
+That same year he replaced the old system of six deaneries by dividing the diocese into fifteen vicariates.
 He ordained the first permanent deacons of the diocese in 1976.

 O'Rourke established the Annual Stewardship Appeal (now known as the Annual Diocesan Appeal) and the Teens Encounter Christ program.
 He consolidated Costa Catholic School in Galesburg, Illinois, (1972), Jordan Catholic School in Rock Island, (1974), La Salle Catholic School (1978) and Peoria Notre Dame High School (1988).
 In 1987, Pope John Paul II appointed John J. Myers of Peoria as coadjutor bishop of that diocese to assist O'Rourke.